kradecki/infa/README.md

 # Close connections and cleanup
 p.cleanup()
 ```
 The most significant difference is how the two tools handle the output.
-Native pmrep produces a human readable, machine unfreiendly output with a lot of additional information that blurs the output.
+Native pmrep produces a human readable, machine unfriendly output with a lot of additional "noise" that blurs the information.
+The data is often delivered in an incosistent manner (example: blanks or commas as field delimiters).
-infa handl
+_infa_ takes a different approach.
+The focus is to deliver the results in an API friendly way.
+The irrelevant data is removed from the output and the requested information is provided in an easy-to-parse and consistent format.

 For detailed documentation please refer to the wiki pages.